Hector Kinloch: Biography

+He died on 6 August 1993.

-Personal Life and Religious Background
+Personal life and religious background

-Hector Kinloch's childhood was difficult, with many family crises and periods living in Dr Bernado's Homes and foster care.
+Hector Kinloch's childhood was difficult, with many family crises and periods living in Dr Barnado's Homes and foster care.

-He was married twice to Anne Russell from 1955 to 1964 (divorce finalized in 1966), and to Lucy Maniam from December 1966 until his death.
-In 1993 Lucy was still working at Dickson College, ANU.
+He was married twice, to Anne Russell from 1955 to 1964 (divorce finalized in 1966), and to Lucy Maniam from December 1966 until his death.
+In 1993 Lucy was still working at Dickson College.

 He was a life-long Christian, and joined the Canberra Regional Meeting of the Society of Friends (Quakers) in May 1971, where he held many active roles.
 He had a particular interest in the life of the early Quaker John Woolman, and delivered the 1980 Backhouse Lecture on the topic “Quaker Saints and Sinners”.

 He travelled widely, including the US, Northern Ireland, England, Australia, and Singapore.